flyocloud/nitro-js-sdk/docs/ConfigApi.md

 Get Config

-Returns all relevant config data to run a site.
+Return the nitro cms config including pages, paths and everything which is required for a layout.

 ### Example